G7 foreign ministers discuss common approach to China | DW | 04.05.2021

-China was at the top of the agenda as the G7 foreign ministers discussed a range of human rights issues during the first face-to-face meetings in two years.
+China was at the top of the agenda as the G7 foreign ministers discussed a range of human rights issues.
+Addressing the Myanmar coup and Russian aggression was also on the docket.

 Germany's Heiko Maas (left) is in London to meet Dominic Raab, and other foreign ministers, for the first G7 face-to-face talks in more than two years